Skip to main content

 Grade Average Price per m³ Common Use Notes

-Construction Grade $250–$400 Framing, structural projects Strong but may have knots
+Construction Grade $250–$400 Framing, structural projects Strong but may have knots; perfectly fine where appearance doesn't matter

-Furniture Grade $400–$600 Cabinets, flooring, furniture Fewer knots, smooth finish
+Furniture Grade $400–$600 Cabinets, flooring, furniture Fewer knots, smoother finish; a good middle ground for visible indoor work

-Treated Pine $350–$500 Outdoor decking, fencing Resistant to moisture & insects
+Treated Pine $350–$500 Outdoor decking, fencing Resistant to moisture & insects; essential for ground contact or exposed outdoor use

 How to Calculate Pine Timber Cost Per Cubic Meter